LTUC/amman-dotnet-401d2/Projects/ProjReqs.md

 ## Out of Scope
 The following is not permitted in the midterm project:

 1. Absolutely no passwords.
 You **may not** implement any sort of Authentication and Authorization of passwords of any kind.
-Do not try and store passwords in your database...even if you try to "hash" them yourselves.
+Do not try and store passwords in your database...even if you try to "hash" them yourselves or use 3rd party hashings.
+Don't do it...seriously.